RPesenko/OpsMgr-Scripts/ShowTLSStatus/Readme.md

 **ShowTLSStatus.ps1 create**
 Only display .NET Framework level and values of Strong Cryptography keys (if they exist).
-Will create any SChannel protocol keys, set the "Enabled" value to 1 and the "DisabledByDefault" value to 0 for all keys.
+Display values for existing SChannel protocol keys.
+Create any missing SChannel protocol keys, setting the "Enabled" value to 1 and the "DisabledByDefault" value to 0 for all keys.
-If any value is missing, it will be created with default values.
+If the key exists, but any value is missing, the value will be created with the above configuration.
-If the values already exist, but with different values, the _create_ switch will set them all to default.
+If the values already exist, but with different configuration, the _create_ switch will change them all to the above configuration.

 **ShowTLSStatus.ps1 TLS12only**
 Only display .NET Framework level and values of Strong Cryptography keys (if they exist).
-Will create any SChannel protocol keys, set the "Enabled" value to 1 and the "DisabledByDefault" value to 0 for TLS 1.2 protocols.
+Display values for existing SChannel protocol keys.
+Create any missing SChannel protocol keys, setting the "Enabled" value to 1 and the "DisabledByDefault" value to 0 for TLS 1.2 protocols.
 All other keys will be configured with "Enabled" at 0 and "DisabledByDefault" at 1.
-If any value is missing, it will be created with the above values.
+If the key exists, but any value is missing, the value will be created with the above configuration.
-If the values already exist, but are not configured as above, the _TLS12only_ switch will set the values to the above settings.
+If the values already exist, but with different configuration, the _TLS12only_ switch will change them all to the above configuration.

-The script can be run multiple times with the _create_ and _TLS12only_ switches to toggle the "Enabled" and "DisabledByDefault" values for the protocol keys.
+The script can be run multiple times with the _create_ and _TLS12only_ switches to toggle the "Enabled" and "DisabledByDefault" values for the protocol keys back and forth.

 **Note 1:** This script must be run under elevated credentials to read the registry.